build-on-aws/content/posts/build-and-deploy-your-first-blazor-webassembly-app/index.md

 * Program.cs which configures the middleware your application use and starts the application
 * App.razor which is the root Razor component of your application
-* shared Razor components like the MainLayout.razor or the NavMenu.razor components
+* Shared Razor components like the MainLayout.razor or the NavMenu.razor components
 * Razor componnents that are related to pages like the Index.razor or Counter.razor components

-Your project also contains a wwwroot folder which contains the static assets of your application like css files, icon files, images and your index.html file which is the main entry point to your application.
+Your project also contains a wwwroot folder which contains the static assets of your application like css files, icon files, images and your index.html file, which is the main entry point to your application.

 ![Visual Studio Solution Explorer displaying the content of a standalone Blazor WebAssembly solution](./images/blazorwasm-standalone-solution.jpg)